Written by Jen McCarroll

 A few weeks ago, I had the privilege of attending the London Book Fair, one of the largest publishing conferences in the world.
 Whilst the event was vast and had representation from all corners of the industry, there were some clear main themes throughout the three-day event.
 The one that stood out to me the most was the focus on the rise of global literature in the UK market.

 What made this talk so different to the others I attended at the fair is that the entire thing had to be translated live.
 The chair does not speak Japanese, and the three authors do not speak English, and the audience was a mix of English and Japanese speakers.
 Therefore, the translator had to listen to the question from the chair, repeat it in Japanese to the authors, and then repeat their respective answers to the chair and us, the audience.
-It was so interesting to see this happen live, and I was in awe of the skill required by the translator to connect the language barriers.
+It was so interesting to see this happen live and I have a huge amount of respect for the translator for taking on the challenge.

-One of the most interesting questions asked was about the differences in reader reception around the world; if there was anything the authors had noticed when seeing their stories go global.
-To my surprise, all three of the authors agreed that there were actually very few differences in how different audiences respond to a text.
+One of the most interesting questions asked was about the differences in reader reception around the world.
+To my surprise, all three of the authors agreed that there were actually few differences in how different audiences respond to a text.
 On this point, Satoshi reflected that often readers seek out stories to experience perspectives unlike their own, many also feeling they can relate despite the book being based on a Japanese societal experience.

 This talk was really insightful as someone interested in translated literature to get a glimpse into what it’s like for an author to see their book travel beyond them.
 Thank you to London Book Fair for platforming this panel, to the three authors for their valuable time, and to the talented live translator for making the talk accessible to everyone.